MaoKo/FGFX/README.md

 			DFA transition table

 	.
 Add error recovery mechanism
 	.
-Add parser and lexer in the template dir
-	.
 Add in FGFP ( ... | ... )
 	.
 Remove unreachable state
 	.
 Handle when the number of state is 1